How to Ace Your VCE Biology Exam

 Answer easy questions first

 Start with questions you find easier to build confidence and secure quick marks.
-This approach can also help you manage your time better for the more challenging questions.
+You’ll breeze past them, leaving more time for the more challenging questions.

 Keep track of time